Descriptions of Events

 Office Hours and Check-In

 Even if you registered in advance, you still need to check in!
 This is just like having to check in at a hotel, even though you booked a room in advance.
 During check-in, you’ll get an Identification badge and a sheet of tickets you’ll need to gain entrance to the many events that take place throughout the week.
-You’ll also receive a packet of goodies, which will include a welcome letter, a map of Provincetown, a printed copy of the schedule for the week, a printed copy of the Participant’s Guide, a TransWeek 2022 charm and pin in a commemorative insulated lunch bag to hold it all!
+You’ll also receive a packet of goodies, which will include a welcome letter, a map of Provincetown, a printed copy of the schedule for the week, a printed copy of the Participant’s Guide, in a TransWeek 2024 commemorative insulated lunch bag to hold it all!
 You can also visit the office if you want to switch the next days lunch location.

 Open Mic Night